-THE LIBERAL MYTH Of the collectivist conspiracy must be completely dissipated before the true basis of nineteenth century policies can be laid bare.
-This legend has it that protectionism was merely the result of sinister interest of agrarians, manufacturers, and trade unionists, who selfishly wrecked the automatic machinery of the market.
+The liberal myth of the collectivist conspiracy must be completely dissipated before the true basis of nineteenth-century policies can be laid bare.
+This legend has it that protectionism was merely the result of sinister interests of agrarians, manufacturers, and trade unionists, who blindly wrecked the automatic machinery of the market.
 In another form, and, of course, with an opposite political tendency, Marxian parties argued in equally sectional terms.
-(That the essential philosophy of Marx centered on the totality of society and the noneconomic nature of man is irrelevant here. )
+(That the essential philosophy of Marx centerd on the totality of society and the noneconomic nature of man is irrelevant here.\) Marx himself followed Ricardo in defining classes in economic terms, and economic exploitation was undoubtedly a feature of the bourgeois age.